n-WN/my-stars/README.md

 *   [openai/openai-agents-python](https://github.com/openai/openai-agents-python) - A lightweight, powerful framework for multi-agent workflows

-*   [In3tinct/Androidmeda](https://github.com/In3tinct/Androidmeda) - LLM tool to find any potential vulnerabilities in android apps and deobfuscate android app code.
+*   [In3tinct/Androidmeda](https://github.com/In3tinct/Androidmeda) - LLM tool to deobfuscate android app and find any potential vulnerabilities in android apps and  code.

 *   [SuperClaude-Org/SuperClaude\_Framework](https://github.com/SuperClaude-Org/SuperClaude_Framework) - A configuration framework that enhances Claude Code with specialized commands, cognitive personas, and development methodologies.